adamkeys/query/README.md

 ![query](logo.svg)

-# A Go database query package
+# **query** – A Go SQL query package

-Abusing language features for fun and profit, **query** enables writing SQL queries using `q:"struct"` types with liberal use of struct tags.
+Abusing language features for fun and profit, **query** enables writing SQL queries using `struct` types with liberal use of struct tags.

 ## Introduction

 **query** provides a set of helper functions to assist with querying a SQL database.
-The caller is able to prepare SQL queries through defining a Go `q:"struct"` which doublts as the scan target when retriving a SQL resultset.
+The caller is able to prepare SQL queries through defining a Go `struct` which doubles as the scan target when retrieving a SQL result set.

 ## Example Queries